communications-mining

 Communications Mining comment created from a review

 The Overview section describes the overall structure of a comment object.
 If you want to upload data to Communications Mining via the API, or to understand how to process data uploaded to Communications Mining via the API, check the Comments created via the API section.
-You can find detailed descriptions for each of the commonly used types of comments (emails, support tickets, and chats).
+You can find detailed descriptions for each of the commonly used types of comments (emails or support tickets).
 If you want to better understand how to process data uploaded to Communications Mining via an integration, check the Comments created by integrations section.
 Finally, for a full list of available comment object fields, check the Reference section.

 Overview

 Communications Mining works with various types of text data such as emails, survey responses, support tickets, or customer reviews.
 What these types of data have in common is that they all consist of units of communication (an email, a survey response, a support ticket, a customer review).
-In Communications Mining, i.e. a single message, is represented as a comment..
+In Communications Mining, a single message is represented as a comment, for example.

 No matter what kind of communication unit a comment symbolizes, it consistently maintains this fundamental structure: